-Note: In special cases the Dean of Education may suspend the enrolment of a candidate or approve an extension and in such cases determine whether the candidate remains eliqible for Distinction.
+Note: In special cases the Dean of Education may suspend the enrolment of a candidate or approve an extension and in such cases determine whether the candidate remains eliaible for Distinction.

 A candidate who fails any course for the Postgraduate Diploma in Specialist Teaching may reenrol in that course only once.
+Candidates may not fail more than one course.